Nature for Every Child. Every Day

 A National Initiative

-We were founded in 2017 as part of the national Cities Connecting Children to Nature (CCCN) initiative to inspire and support cities, city leaders, and their partners to prioritize access to natural green space, outdoor recreation, and learning opportunities for underrepresented children.
+We were founded in 2017 as part of Cities Connecting Children to Nature (CCCN), a national initiative of the National League of Cities and the Children & Nature Network, to inspire and support cities, city leaders, and their partners to prioritize access to natural green space, outdoor recreation, and learning opportunities for underrepresented children.

 SF Children & Nature brings together educators, program directors, recreation and parks staff, health care and urban planning professionals —who are aligned with our vision, mission and core values and interested in maximizing their impact through collective action.